HagenSR/byte_le_royale_2022/server/server_readme.md

 Note that a run will be inserted for failed runs with a score of zero.

+### NOTE

+You probably want to change the toggle_leaderboard endpoint and password every year.

 ### SET UP

 set up for the client runner is pretty simple